 But for some reason, there are still some misconceptions about the job and the people who do it - and we want to put this right.

-In their own words, civil engineers from a wide range of backgrounds bust some of the most common myths about the wonderful profession that is civil engineering, and the brilliant opportunities it provides anyone looking for something to do that’s more than just a job.
+In their own words, civil engineers from a wide range of backgrounds bust some of the most common myths about the profession and the brilliant opportunities it provides anyone looking for something that’s more than just a job.

 Myth 1: it’s a man’s world